-The PCC total own funds in matching the aggregated Solvency Capital Requirement as on 31 December 2016 is equal to €35,593 thousand which is inclusive of available unpaid capital for ancillary own funds of €1,402 thousand, and eligible under Solvency II regulation up to €937 thousand in matching the Minimum Capital Requirement.
+The aggregate own funds for all components of the PCC in matching the Company's Solvency Capital Requirement total €37,917,243 as on 31 December 2017 (€35,592,531 as on 31 December 2016).

+This is inclusive of available unpaid capital for ancillary own funds of €1,844 thousand, and eligible under Solvency II regulation up to €1,441 thousand in matching the Minimum Capital Requirement.

-The Own Funds applied in matching the Solvency Capital Requirements are detailed in the below tables for both the Group and for the PCC on an aggregate basis.
+The Own Funds applied in matching the Solvency Capital Requirements are detailed in the below tables for the PCC on an aggregate basis.